temporalio/web/README.md

 npm run dev
 ```

+You can then access Temporal Web at `localhost:8088` (you can configure both the port and the path with `TEMPORAL_WEB_PORT` and `TEMPORAL_WEB_ROOT_PATH` per the config docs above).

 For development and contributing to `temporal-web`, please see the [contributing guide](https://github.com/temporalio/temporal-web/blob/master/CONTRIBUTING.md).

 You may also use docker by pulling [temporalio/web](https://hub.docker.com/r/temporalio/web/).
 It is also included in the Temporal server's [local docker setup](https://github.com/temporalio/temporal/tree/master/docker).

 ### API

-If you need to extend `temporal-web` to add middleware to the server, you can install `temporal-web` as a dependecy, and it will export the [Koa](http://koajs.com/) web server that has not yet been started or configured.
+If you need to extend `temporal-web` to add middleware to the server, you can install `temporal-web` as a dependency, and it will export the [Koa](http://koajs.com/) web server that has not yet been started or configured.
 It includes an additional `init` function that will then compose the built-in middleware.
 This gives you an option to add middleware before or after you call `init` so it will add the middleware at the beginning or the end of the chain, respectively.

 #### `init(options)`